Why Women Retire With Less Money Than Men

 Education, Care, and the Financialization of Women’s Trajectories

-This pattern reinforces the logic of substitution.
+This reinforces the logic of substitution.
 Instead of assets that generate returns, obligations accumulate that consume future income.

 Credit as an Alternative to the Absence of Protection

 Reliance on credit is directly related to the fragility of financial safety nets.
 The absence of emergency reserves increases the probability of turning to loans in response to predictable events, such as employment transitions or medical expenses.
-Analyses developed in “Emergency Funds: Why Women Need a Bigger Safety Net to Build Long-Term Wealth” (Art. #06) show that women face greater vulnerability to short-term shocks precisely because they combine lower income with greater everyday financial responsibility.
+Emergency Funds: Why Women Need a Bigger Safety Net to Build Long-Term Wealth explains why women often need larger buffers because they may combine lower income with greater everyday financial responsibility.

 Interest as a Mechanism of Silent Transfer